Where to Stay in San Francisco: Best Areas & Hotels

 Near Union Square in downtown San Francisco, The Marker offers affordable rates considering its luxurious accommodations.
 This four-star boutique hotel, with bright, fashionable guest rooms and a sumptuous lobby, reveals the influence of Beaux-Arts design.
 Because of its central location, The Marker is a good choice for those traveling without a car.
 It's only a few blocks away from the Powell Street cable car line.

-For those who prefer to stay by the Fisherman's Wharf waterfront, the Sheraton Fisherman's Wharf Hotel is within walking distance of Pier 39 shopping and restaurants, Fisherman's Wharf tourist attractions, and Ghirardelli Square.
-The hotel has spacious rooms, an outdoor patio, and heated outdoor pool.
+For those who prefer to stay by the Fisherman's Wharf waterfront, the Hotel Riu Plaza Fisherman's Wharf is within walking distance of Pier 39 shopping and restaurants, Fisherman's Wharf tourist attractions, and Ghirardelli Square.
+The hotel has spacious guest rooms with modern amenities, such as coffee machines.
+Four-star facilities include an outdoor swimming pool, sundeck, concierge, fitness center, and restaurant.
+A breakfast buffet is available.

 Where to Stay in San Francisco on a Budget